pacosalasv/DRH_Dice_Studio-Support/README.md

 ## Who is it for?

-DRH - Dice Studio Pro is designed for:
+DRH - Dice Studio is designed for:

 - Tabletop creators
 - Dice makers